June 14, 2022

-The merger and acquisition (M&A) process includes many elements, from valuations and due diligence to finalizing the deal itself.
+The merger & acquisition (M&A) process includes many elements, from valuations and due diligence to finalizing the deal itself.
 At each step, the acquiring entity carefully examines the acquisition target for risk, including credit risk, compliance risk, environmental risk and so forth.
 A serious enough unpremeditated risk, such as a pollution spill that will be costly to clean up, can affect the valuation, or even cause the entire deal to fall apart.

 Today, cyber risk is beginning to be part of the M&A risk assessment process.
 Getting a firm understanding of the potential financial impact of cyber risk has traditionally been difficult, but that is starting to change with the development of cyber risk quantification techniques and tools.

 Cyber risk is, or at least should be, a factor in M&A. For example, if the due diligence process uncovers an undisclosed data breach, then the costs of remediating that breach and paying regulatory penalties should affect the valuation of the entity.
 If the breach will cost a million dollars to fix, that million dollars should be deducted from the price the acquirer is willing to pay.
 If disclosure of the breach will negatively affect the reputation of the target company, then the resulting loss of brand value should also be reflected in the purchase price.

 Potential cyber risk is equally relevant.
 An acquisition target that is exposed to significant cyber risk may become a costly company to own.
 If the acquiring company suspects that it may face millions of dollars in potential losses in the event of a cyber attack on the target, those losses could become a negotiating point in the deal.
 On a related front, if the target is determined to have deficient cybersecurity controls, then remediating those deficiencies may become a condition of closing the deal.